boxedgorilla/golden-ticket/README.md

 == Changelog ==

+= 2.0 =
+* Added \"Revoke All\" button for quickly removing all golden tickets.
+* Refreshed settings page styling and usability improvements.

 = 1.0.0 =
 * Initial release: block all pages except those granted a Golden Ticket.
 * Simple GUI for page‐level exceptions.
 * Live preview of whitelisted pages.

 == Upgrade Notice ==

+= 2.0 =
+Adds a bulk revoke option and revamped settings interface.

 = 1.0.0 =
 First public release.
 No prior versions to upgrade from.